telerik/ajax-docs/controls/togglebutton/functionality/single-click.md

 End Sub
 ````

-The submitted text in processed on the server-side.
+The submitted text is processed on the server side.
 Note that the method **System.Threading.Thread.Sleep** is used so that the disabled button can be examined after clicking it.

 ## See Also